-Asian-inspired classics w/ unique ingredients like natto & miso.
-Great for date nights & cocktails.
+Asian-inspired twists on classic dishes w/ unique ingredients like natto & miso.
+Moody, adult atmosphere ideal for dates or cocktails.

 Bryan Kim reviews Kiko, a Hudson Square restaurant putting an Asian spin on classic dishes, noting its novelty and unique ingredients like natto and miso.